Charles Curtis: House of Representatives (1893–1907)

 First elected as a Republican to the House of Representatives of the 53rd Congress, Curtis was re-elected for the following six terms.
 Naturally gregarious, he also made the effort to learn about his many constituents and treated them as personal friends.

 Curtis promoted cultural assimilation of Native Americans into the dominant white American society, most notably in the Curtis Act of 1898.
 In his hand-written autobiography, Curtis noted having been unhappy with the final version of the Curtis Act.
 This was due to the bill HR 8581 having gone through five revisions in committees in both the House of Representatives and the Senate, with little left of Curtis's original draft.
 He believed that the Five Civilized Tribes needed to make changes, and that the way ahead for Native Americans was through education and use of both their and the majority cultures.
-However, he also had hoped to give more support to Native American transitions, something which Congress was not prepared to extend.
+However, he also hoped to give more support to Native American transitions, something which Congress was not prepared to extend.

 In 1902, the Kaw Allotment Act disbanded the Kaw Nation as a legal entity and provided for the allotment of its communal land to members in a process similar to that experienced by other tribes.
 The act transferred 160 acres (0.6 km^{2}) of former tribal land to the federal government.
 Other land that had been held in common was allocated to individual tribal members.
 Under the terms of the act, as enrolled tribal members, Curtis and his three children were allotted about 1,625 acres (6.6 km^{2}) of Kaw land near Washunga in Oklahoma.

-Curtis served several consecutive terms in the House from March 4, 1893, to January 28, 1907.